pingan8787/image2prompt/README.md

 ## 🌟 Overview

-**image2prompt** is a lightweight tool designed for creators, designers, and AI users.
+**image2prompt** is a lightweight tool designed for creators, designers, and AI users, Used to generate Prompt words for any image on the web page with one click.
 When you hover over an image on any webpage, a small icon button will appear in the bottom-right corner 👇
 Click it, and the extension will automatically upload the image, generate a prompt, copy it to your clipboard, and open your preferred AI platform to reproduce the same style.